ryantuck/spirit-atlas/wild/taylor-swift/README.md

 ## Structure

-Nine original albums.
+Twelve original albums.
 176 songs.

 Structure is 2 group rounds followed by a bracket round.